 About Windborne International

-The Chairman's Comments
+The Managing Director's Comments

 Development is by its very nature about the future and of the factors moulding the future, convergence will certainly be a major contributor.
 Here we are talking not just about the convergence of technologies and disciplines but convergence throughout the whole spectrum of society and human endeavour.